fastcoin-project/electrumx-fst/docs/HOWTO.rst

 When building the database from the genesis block, ElectrumX has to flush large quantities of data to disk and its DB.
 You will have a better experience if the database directory is on an SSD than on an HDD.
-Currently to around height 447,100 of the Sumcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 18.7GB (17.5 GiB).
+Currently to around height 11,500,000 of the Fastcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 18.7GB (17.5 GiB).
 LevelDB needs a bit more for brief periods, and the block chain is only getting longer, so I would